E1Bos/VALocker/readme.md

 # VALocker - Valorant Agent Locker

-VALocker is a Python program that allows you to automatically lock in your desired Valorant agent quickly and reliably.
+VALocker is a program written in Python that allows you to automatically lock any Valorant agent quickly and reliably.
 It helps you secure your favorite agent during the agent selection phase, saving you time and ensuring you don't miss out on playing your preferred character.

 ## Features